 In Table 3, we find that the strong MCC for our MTLCM is greater than 0.96 and is able to match the weak MCC for the MTRN when the dimensions of the latent representations are 5 and 10, showing that our method manages to recover canonical latent representations for the superconductors.
 Interestingly, the strong MCC score for the MTLCM decreases as we increase the number of latent factors in the model, suggesting that there are at most 10-20 independent tasks out of the 80 targets used for this data.
 In sharp contrast, all baseline models fail to recover identifiable latent factors for the superconductors in all cases as their strong MCC scores do not exceed 0.4.
-In addition, there are several settings where optimization diverged during training, since VAE-based models are generally difficult to train on discrete inputs of chemical formulae.
+There are several settings where optimization diverged during training, since VAE-based models are generally difficult to train on discrete inputs of chemical formulae.

-4.2.2 QM9
+4.2.2 QM9 Dataset

-The QM9 dataset (Ruddigkeit et al., 2012; Ramakrishnan et al., 2014) is a commonly used benchmark for molecular prediction tasks consisting of 134, 000 enumerated organic molecules of up to nine heavy atoms together with a set of 12 calculated quantum chemical properties.
-In contrast to the more artificial superconductivity dataset considered in Section 4.2.1, the QM9 dataset enables us to assess the feasibility of achieving identifiable representations in the context of highly non-trivial quantum chemical properties which are highly relevant to their pharmacological profile.
-Accurately modeling this dataset requires us to capture potential three-dimensional atomic interactions, allowing us to assess the translation of our theoretical results to more complex equivariant graph neural network (EGNN) (Satorras et al., 2021) as the feature extractor for the MTRN.
+The QM9 dataset (Ruddigkeit et al., 2012; Ramakrishnan et al., 2014) is a popular benchmark for molecular prediction tasks consisting of 134,000 enumerated organic molecules of up to nine heavy atoms together with a set of 12 calculated quantum chemical properties.
+In contrast to the more artificial superconductivity dataset, the QM9 dataset enables us to assess the feasibility of achieving identifiable representations in the context of highly non-trivial quantum chemical properties which are highly relevant to their pharmacological profile.
+Accurately modeling this dataset requires us to capture potential three-dimensional atomic interactions, allowing us to assess the translation of our theoretical results to more complex equivariant graph neural network architectures.
+For this reason, we use an equivariant graph neural network (EGNN) (Satorras et al., 2021) as the feature extractor for the MTRN.
 This enables the model to incorporate positional features of each atom while exhibiting equivariance to their rotation, translation or reflection.
 Given that the graph autoencoders proposed in Satorras et al. (2021) and prior works (Kipf & Welling, 2016; Simonovsky & Komodakis, 2018; Liu et al., 2019) do not provide a means of jointly decoding the feature and adjacency matrices, we do not consider the iVAE and iCaRL baselines for this dataset.

-In Figure 3, the weak identifiability achieved from the MTRN implies that identifiability is achievable up to eight latent features, suggesting there may be some redundancies between tasks, after which there is a gradual decline in MCC.
+In Figure 3, the weak identifiability achieved from the MTRN implies that identifiability is achievable up to eight latent features, after which there is a sharp decline in MCC.
+The implication of this observation is that there exist some redundancies between tasks (i.e., the number of effective tasks is less than the total number of tasks), which limit the maximal identifiable latent dimension.
+This is clearly the case for certain tasks.
+For example, prediction of the HOMO-LUMO gap can be directly obtained as a result of the difference between HOMO (highest occupied molecular orbital energy) and LUMO (lowest unoccupied molecular orbital energy) values.
 Nonetheless, the MTLCM is able to closely approximate the weak MCC score up to eight latent factors, always surpassing a score of 0.9, demonstrating its ability to recover permutation identifiable representations in the context of realistic molecular datasets.

-5 CONCLUSION
+5 Conclusion